ReticulatedSpline/strlog/README.md

 - Navigate to the root directory and run `npm start local`.
 The server will default to port 5000.

 #### roadmap
-3. hyperlink list pagination
+1. hyperlink post list pagination
-5. routing cleanup
+2. routing cleanup
-6. linktree style homepage styled off the error route
+3. linktree style homepage styled off the error route
-8. full markdown parsing
+4. full AST markdown parsing

 #### caveats
 Markdown parsing is an audacious claim for what is really just a series of regex string replace calls.
 It is not possible to fully cover the mardown spec this way because it is not context-aware.
 Sufficiently complex Markdown will break the "parser".